benjaminoakes/www.benjaminoakes.com/qa.md

   - [ ] Footer RSS subscription uses FeedBurner
   - [ ] Browser RSS subscription uses FeedBurner
   - [ ] Analytics are tracked while browsing

+Mobile:

+  - [ ] Check all the above on a mobile device